 - Once the investigation is complete, the Registrar will provide a copy of the investigation report to the complainant and the member who will then have at least 14 business days to provide a written response to the investigation report.

-- The Registrar must forward the investigation report, the complaint, the response to the complaint from the member, and the written responses to the investigation report to the Conduct and Discipline Committee for a disposition decision.
+- The Registrar must forward the investigation report, the complaint, the response to the complaint from the member, and the written responses to the investigation report to the Discipline Hearing Committee for a disposition decision.

-- The Conduct and Discipline Committee may do one or more of the following after considering all of the material:
+- The Discipline Hearing Committee may do one or more of the following after considering all of the material:

 - determine that no further action is required